pymc-devs/pytensor/doc/extending/op.rst

    By default when rewrites are enabled, we remove during function compilation :class:`Apply` nodes whose inputs are all constants.
-   We replace the :class:`Apply` node with an Pytensor constant variable.
+   We replace the :class:`Apply` node with an PyTensor constant variable.
    This way, the :class:`Apply` node is not executed at each function call.
 If you want to force the execution of an :class:`Op` during the function call, make do_constant_folding return False.